 The MAD fund is generated through a range of activities.
 All athletes in receipt of MAD funding are asked to commit 100% to the ethos and culture of the programme.
 If these standards aren’t met, participants may be asked to leave the programme.

-There are rules and the Making A Difference code of conduct which must be agreed and copies signed before funding is released.
+There are rules and the Making a Difference Programme Code of Conduct which must be agreed and copies signed before funding is released.
 In addition MAD-sponsored athletes are asked to submit an annual list of upcoming events and competitions in which they intend to participate.